matimich/ftoa/README.md

 # ftoa

 Simple function which has been written in C language.
-The aim of the function is to change double variables to strings.
+The aim of the function is to change double variables to strings, it returns value up to three places after dot.
 Function returns pointer to string.